shiivamtaneja/circle-game/README.md

 ## How to Play

-Use your mouse to control the movement of the white circle.
+To play the game:

-Move the white circle around the game area to locate smaller circles to eat.
+- Use your mouse to control the movement of the white circle.
-The white circle will automatically eat any smaller circles that it comes into contact with.
+- Move the white circle around the game area to locate smaller circles to eat.
+- The white circle will automatically eat any smaller circles that it comes into contact with.
 As the white circle eats smaller circles, its size will increase.
-Avoid larger circles as they will eat the white circle and end the game.
+- Avoid larger circles as they will eat the white circle and end the game.

-Controls
+## Controls

 Use your mouse to move the white circle.

-Game Over
+## Game Over

 The game is over when the white circle is eaten by a larger circle.
 The player can then choose to start a new game or exit the game.

 ## Installation